TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.18.md

 ---

-And I said, My strength is perished, and mine expectation from Jehovah.
+I said, My strength is perished, and my expectation from Yahweh.